moliver28/research-handbook/content/handbook/entity/iberia-srl-spain.md

 ### Applying for Parental Leave in Spain

 To initiate your parental leave, submit your time off by selecting the `Parental Leave` label in Time Off by Deel at least 30 days before your leave starts.

 ### Breastfeeding leave

 Parents can take an additional breastfeeding leave after parental leave.
 This breastfeeding leave can be enjoyed in two ways:

-- take one hour off during the day, until the child is nine months old (it can either be one hour, or half an hour at the beginning and at the end of the working day)
+- Take one hour off during the day, until the child is nine months old (it can either be one hour, or half an hour at the beginning and at the end of the working day)
-- take 15 consecutive days after the parental leave
+- Take 15 consecutive days after the parental leave

 The breastfeeding leave is considered as working time, meaning that the team member doesn't receive anything from Social Security and is paid by the company at 100%.